Dave Grossman (author): Works

 In Stop Teaching Our Kids to Kill: A Call to Action Against TV, Movie and Video Game Violence, Grossman argues that the techniques used by armies to train soldiers to kill are mirrored in certain types of video games.
-He claims that playing violent video games, particularly light gun shooters of the first-person shooter-variety (where the player holds a weapon-like game controller), train children in the use of weapons and, more importantly, harden them emotionally to the task of murder by simulating the killing of hundreds or thousands of opponents in a single typical video game.
+He claims that playing violent video games, particularly light-gun shooters of the first-person shooter-variety (where the player holds a weapon-like game controller), train children in the use of weapons and, more importantly, harden them emotionally to the task of murder by simulating the killing of hundreds or thousands of opponents in a single typical video game.
 He has repeatedly used the term "murder simulator" to describe first-person shooter games.
 His third non-fiction book, On Combat: The Psychology and Physiology of Deadly Conflict in War and in Peace, is an extension of his first, listing coping strategies for dealing with the physiological and psychological effects of violence for people who kill people in their line of work (soldiers and police officers).

 Criticism

 University of Nebraska criminal justice professor Samuel Walker characterized Grossman's training as "okay for Green Berets but unacceptable for domestic policing.
 The best police chiefs in the country don’t want anything to do with this."

-Minneapolis Mayor Jacob Frey banned what he termed "fear-based training," a designation that included Grossman's seminars, in 2019.
-A statewide ban in Minnesota was later signed into law in 2020.
+In 2019, Minneapolis Mayor Jacob Frey announced a ban on what he termed "fear-based training", and mentioned Grossman's seminars.
+Grossman's sheep, sheepdogs and wolves analogy in On Combat, to describe non-violent civilians, violent protectors and violent predators, has been criticized by The Baffler for promoting militarism and disempowering civilians.
+This analogy was featured in the 2014 film American Sniper.